reactgraphqlacademy/graphql-api-training/README.md

 #### 🏋️‍♀️ Bonus exercise part 3

-Update the schema so we can run the following queries:
+Update the schema so the following queries work:

 ```graphql
 query future {